 Roll the contact rate for each creature (including mounts, familiars, animal companions, etc).

 The party has been attacked by 16 goblins armed with slingshots and daggers.
-These goblins are wearing leather gloves covered in green gloop.
+These goblins are wearing leather gloves covered in yellow gloop.

 During the surprise round, a further 8 goblins armed with short swords charge out of the bushes.

 In the first combat round, on the turn of the very first goblin, 8 drop from the trees, onto the party, gaining a +2 circumstantial bonus to grapple for that round.

 The goblins work in groups of two to three using Aid Another to (flank) attack, trip, and disarm the party.
 If that does not work, they will work in groups of five or six.
 If more than half of the goblins are killed, the rest will flee in every direction.